tsudalab/MCTS-RNA/README.md

 # MCTS-RNA
 MCTS-RNA is a tool for RNA inverse folding problem based on Monte Carlo Tree Search method.
-MCTS-RNA can satisfy with user designed constraints: wide range and precise GC-content constraint and GC-content error constraint.
+MCTS-RNA can design nested RNA structures and pseudoknot structures with user designed constraints: wide range and precise GC-content constraint and GC-content error constraint.
 # Requirements
 1.For the usage of MCTS-RNA, the program RNAfold of the ViennaRNA Package version 2.1.9 with python interface are required.
 They need to be installed in the PATH variable of your computer.